 In addition, without the right guidance, employers can mistakenly violate confusing immigration rules, exposing themselves to fines, penalties, and other business losses.

 We solve these immigration problems with fast, easy-to-understand advice and an efficient, streamlined approach tailored to the health care industry so your immigration experience is easy and stress-free.

-With over 20 years of successful work with physicians, nurses and other medical professionals from around the world, our immigration team has earned a reputation as the immigration legal counsel of choice for medical professionals and employers.
+With 30 years of successful work with physicians, nurses and other medical professionals from around the world, our immigration team has earned a reputation as the immigration legal counsel of choice for medical professionals and employers.
 With a very few exceptions, we offer our legal services on a fixed-fee basis.

 Whether you require a:

 - TN visa (Trade NAFTA for Canadian and Mexican citizens)

 - Waivers of the two-year foreign residency requirement

 - Employer sponsored green cards including EB-1 extraordinary ability/outstanding researcher, labor certification, and national interest waiver

 - Family sponsored green card